This post is also available in: Indonesia

 The “approved” pandemic response was defended at all costs.
 News media ridiculed alternative viewpoints as fake news and misinformation, and social media platforms took down contradictory views from their feeds, silencing voices that questioned vaccine passports, lockdowns, and other controls.

 The result is the Pandemic of Control series, a modest contribution toward a more critical citizenry.
 In this collection, you will find pieces from Indonesia, Vietnam, India, Sri Lanka, Bangladesh, Nepal, and Australia.
-The authors seek to question the how and the why of their respective countries’ pandemic response, and shed light on more rights-respecting paths moving forward.
+The authors question the how and the why of their respective countries’ pandemic response, and shed light on more rights-respecting paths moving forward.

-Andrew Lowenthal, Executive Director, EngageMedia
+Andrew Lowenthal, Co-founder and Senior Advisor, EngageMedia

 Sam de Silva, CEO, CommonEdge